lavabit/pahoehoe/README.md

 Once the release files have been generated, increment the version code and version string values used by the `run.sh` and `android/app/build.gradle` files, while also appending `RC` back onto the end of the version string.
 Please also note that the `android-11-installer.sh` and `debian-10-emulator.sh` should be updated with the new version string values (including the RC), so they can find properly predict the build filenames to install.

+**Direct Access**
+For those looking to use the Lavabit proxy servers directly, and without the assistance of our apps, the `lavabitvpn.sh` script may provide a guide.
+It tries to create a proxy client configuration that can be used directly with any generic OpenVPN client.
+Unfortunately this script is rather fragile, and may require root permissions on some systems, so it can properly safeguard the configuration it generates.
+We've also found that even with root, it may not work properly on all distros.

+### Tasks

+- Update the config so the automatic retry window will only grow to a maxium of 10 seconds.
+- Randomize which proxy node is used if multiple  nodes are online at a single location.
+- Remove the QUERY_ALL_PACKAGES permission from the manifest, or fix and restore access to the excluder.
+- Allow users to manually switch to using UDP, instead of TCP.
+- Properly implement dnsmasq on the proxy nodes, so that DNS queries get tunneled properly.
+- Once the DNS issue is fixed, submit a pull request upstream with our certificate and requisite config info.
+- Add a caching layer to the VPNweb daemon to reduce the lag a user might face during setup.
+- Adapt the updated description we use on the Play Store for F-droid, and enable the translations.
+- Update the OpenVPN version on the server, and along with the embedded OpenVPN client, and enable TLS 1.3.
+- Incorporate post quantum cipher support (and allow users to enable their use).
+- Update the SDK target from 30 (Android 11) to 32 (Android 12L), or even 33 (Android 13).
+- Begin uploading our Android app to the Samsung and Amazon app stores, and allow direct downloads via the Lavabit website.
+- Potentially offer the app via APKPure, Uptodow, SlideMe and Aptoide.

+<sub><sub>The Aurora/Yalp stores are Play Store proxies, and the Huawei, Xiaomi, OPPO and VIVO stores are based in China, where VPN apps are illegal.</sub></sub>

 **Future Release Work**
 Integrate support for the [Google Play Publisher](https://github.com/Triple-T/gradle-play-publisher/blob/master/README.md#managing-play-store-metadata) Gradle radleplugin which will allow us to automate the submission of new builds and the management of metadata in the same way we already integrate with the F-Droid store.

-### Direct Access
-The `lavabitvpn.sh` script demonstrates how to use retrieve the client config, and generate access keys for the proxy service without the client apps and then connect using the OpenVPN binary.
-Unfortunately this script currently requires root permissions so it can properly secure itself.
-We've also found that even with root, it may not work properly on all distros.

 ### Security Note
 The production releases keys/creation is handled by the `debian-10-build-key.sh` script module.
 Since this script is likely to contain sensitive information, like the release signing keys, it should never be committed to the repo, or pushed to a server.
 The git ignore directive should prevent this, but for extra security, consider adding the following script as `.git/hooks/pre-commit` to the production build system git repo: